Romance linguistics: Articles

 Latin had no articles as such.
 The closest definite article was the non-specific demonstrative is, ea, id meaning approximately "this/that/the".
 The closest indefinite articles were the indefinite determiners aliquī, aliqua, aliquod "some (non-specific)" and certus "a certain".

 Romance languages have both indefinite and definite articles, but none of the above words form the basis for either of these.
-Usually the definite article is derived from the Latin demonstrative ille ("that"), but some languages (e.g. Sardinian, Old Occitan, and Balearic Catalan) have forms from ipse (emphatic, as in "I myself").
-The indefinite article everywhere is derived from the number ūnus ("one").
+Usually the definite article is derived from the Latin demonstrative ille "that", but some languages (e.g. Sardinian, Old Occitan and Balearic Catalan) have forms from ipse (emphatic, as in "I myself").
+The indefinite article everywhere is derived from the number ūnus "one".

 Some languages, e.g. French and Italian, have a partitive article that approximately translates as "some".
 This is used either with mass nouns or with plural nouns—both cases where the indefinite article cannot occur.
-A partitive article is used (and in French, required) whenever a bare noun refers to specific (but unspecified or unknown) quantity of the noun, but not when a bare noun refers to a class in general.
+A partitive article is used (and in French, required) whenever a bare noun refers to a specific (but unspecified or unknown) quantity of the noun, but not when a bare noun refers to a class in general.
 For example, the partitive would be used in both of the following sentences: